Building RAG Applications with Semantic Kernel and Azure OpenAI

 Key Takeaways

-- Chunking is the most important decision in your RAG pipeline.
-Start with 512-token paragraph-aware chunks and iterate based on retrieval quality.
+- Chunking is the most important decision.
+Start with 512-token chunks and iterate based on retrieval quality.

-- Use hybrid search (vector + keyword) from day one.
-Pure vector search misses exact-match scenarios that users expect.
+- Use hybrid search from day one — pure vector search misses exact-match scenarios.

-- Keep temperature low (0.1-0.3) for RAG responses.
-You want grounded facts, not creative writing.
+- Keep temperature low (0.1) for grounded, factual responses.

-- Cache embeddings aggressively.
-The same queries hit your system repeatedly, and embedding generation costs add up.
+- Cache embeddings aggressively — the same queries hit your system repeatedly.

-- Build evaluation infrastructure early.
-You can't improve what you can't measure, and RAG quality is notoriously hard to judge manually.
+- Build evaluation infrastructure early — RAG quality is hard to judge manually.

 Comments